Leader In Me Lighthouse School

 - We have Criterion Teams that allow the entire staff (teaching and nonteaching) to actively collaborate in building a culture of leadership, set goals, and accomplish tasks.

 5. Student Leadership

-- Students are provided with meaningful leadership roles and responsibilities in class and in the school.
+- Every student is provided with meaningful leadership roles and responsibilities in class and in the school.

 - Roles for students use the word ”leader” (Stage Leaders, Public Speaking Leaders, Tour Guide Leaders) and allow students to develop skills vital to the 21st century such as collaboration, public speaking and goal setting.

 - Students plan schoolwide activities that support the leadership theme.
 For example, Literacy Leaders planned reading celebrations for the school when we accomplish our reading goals.

 6. Parent Involvement

 - Parents are involved in activities that support the leadership model and have an understanding of the common language being used at the school.

 - Parents are equiped with a general understanding of the 7 Habits.
 Monthly information is sent home in the school newsletters, and weekly in classroom newsletters

-- We have an annual Parent Night to introduce and celebrate the leadership model, and share how 7 Habits is integrated into our school initiatives
+- We have an annual Parent Night to introduce the leadership model, and share how 7 Habits is integrated into our school initiatives

 - We send home a copy of The Leader in Me Parent’s Guide.

 - Parents are invited to be involved in activities that support the leadership theme.

 - A system is in place for setting and tracking goals at the student, classroom, and schoolwide levels.